What to Expect From Black Friday in 2020

 The shift toward online marketplaces provided businesses with an opportunity to create more fanfare by changing Black Friday from an isolated, one–day event to a sales extravaganza that runs through November and into December.
 Unfortunately, many sales won’t be as steep, but there will be more opportunities to promote different products from week to week instead of simply advertising store-wide, one-day sales.
 This also encourages shoppers to frequently check-in and engage with businesses online to see the newest deals and periodically check more products off their shopping list.

 The Importance of Curbside Pick-up

 Curbside pick-up is expected to be more popular than ever this year as customers try to close the gap between waiting weeks for their product to arrive in the mail and the initial rush of making a Black Friday purchase.
 This also helps businesses manage the surge of Black Friday customers by scheduling pick-up times that are optimally spread out, ensuring employees are not overburdened and the business’s resources are used as efficiently as possible.
 Additionally, curbside pickup helps individual stores move inventory that would otherwise be sent from central processing facilities if the product were to be shipped through the mail.
-From the customer’s perspective, curbside pick-up saves them the cost of shipping and provides a faster alternative to traditional online shopping.
-From the business’s perspective, curbside pick-up increases the average amount spent per transaction as customers buy more to maximize their return for having to visit the store in–person.
+From the customer’s perspective, curbside pick-up saves them the shipping cost and provides a faster alternative to traditional online shopping.
+From the business’s perspective, curbside pick-up increases the average amount spent per transaction as customers buy more to maximize their return to visit the store in person.